Review: Jaguar XF Sportbrake (2017)

 Diesel or petrol?
 If you're unsure whether to go for a petrol or diesel (or even an electric model if it's available), then you need our Petrol or Diesel? calculator.
 It does the maths on petrols, diesels and electric cars to show which is best suited to you.

 What Cars Are Similar To The Jaguar XF Sportbrake (2017)?

-Key attributes of the this model are: Comfortable seats, Diesel engine, Family friendly, Four-wheel drive, Good for towing, High quality interior, Large boot, Luxury finish, Modern technology, Motorway cruiser, Room for a buggy and Large premium.
+Key attributes of the this model are: Comfortable seats, Diesel engine, Family friendly, Four-wheel drive, Generous head room, High quality interior, Large boot, Modern technology, Motorway cruiser, Room for a buggy, Petrol engine and Large premium.

 Unclear on what your next car should be?
 Use our Car Chooser to pick something that suits your needs.